 Focusing on a specific keyword’s ranking doesn’t necessarily result in sales or leads.
 But, having supporting content for each stage of the buying process will.

-Search engine optimization is about the process of getting your web content in front of:
+Search engine optimization (SEO) is about the process of getting your web content in front of:

 - the right person